Culture of Croatia: Radio

+Video games

+Some video games created by Croatian developers include: Serious Sam franchise, Talos Principle, Gas Guzzlers Extreme, Doodle Jump, I Hate Running Backwards, SEUM: Speedrunners from Hell, Inked, The Ward, etc. According to 2023 research results published in Croatian daily Jutarnji list; 92% of Croatian citizens play video games.

 Education

 People in Croatia enjoy free government-sponsored education at the primary and secondary level, and partially free university education.
 There are over 800 primary schools and over 400 secondary schools in the country.

 The higher education is also government-sponsored, and mostly free for students who enroll with better results.
 There are thirty two various polytechnic schools, as well as seven universities in seven larger cities: Zagreb, Split, Rijeka, Osijek, Zadar, Dubrovnik, and Pula.
 Each of the universities in Croatia is composed of many independent "faculties" (Croatian fakultet, meaning college or department), which focus on specific areas of learning: Natural Sciences, Philosophy, Law, Engineering, Economy, Architecture, Medicine, and so on.

 There are also a number of other educational and scientific institutions, such as institutes (most notably the Ruđer Bošković Institute) or the Croatian Academy of Sciences and Arts, a learned society promoting language, culture, and science from its first conception in 1866.

 The Roman Catholic Church was instrumental in the founding of many educational facilities in Croatia.
+One such example is University of Zagreb which traces its roots back to the 1669 Academy founded by the Jesuits.
 The Catholic Church in Croatia continues to maintain numerous seminaries and theological faculties in the country, as well as the Pontifical Croatian College of St. Jerome for Croatian students in Rome.

+Philosophy

+Between 1964 and 1974 Praxis School of Marxist philosophy used to exist inside Socialist Republic of Croatia as well as wider Socialist Yugoslavia.
+During its existence, the movement organized a Summer school on island of Korčula.